Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Vendors will offer training as part of implementation.
 That training typically covers how to use the platform, not how to integrate AI into daily work or how to manage the change in workflow and decision-making authority that AI introduces.
 Organisations that assume vendor training is sufficient often find that adoption stalls because users do not understand when or why to use the system.

 The pattern that differentiates outcomes is whether the organisation treated AI deployment as a technology implementation or as an operational change.
 Technology implementations focus on getting the system live.
 Operational changes focus on getting people to use the system effectively and sustainably.
-The latter requires more time, more communication, and more investment in capability building than procurement timelines typically accommodate.
+The latter involves more time, more communication, and more investment in capability building than procurement timelines typically accommodate.

 Procurement processes are designed to evaluate vendors.
 They are less effective at surfacing whether the organisation is ready to proceed.
 That readiness is not a function of budget or executive sponsorship.
 It is a function of whether the questions that determine solution fit, deployment viability, and operational sustainability have been answered with enough specificity that vendor selection becomes a matter of matching capability to defined requirements rather than discovering requirements through vendor proposals.